Coach Spotlight- Wilson

-My coaching principles centre around partnering with leaders to be grounded in self-awareness and awareness of others’ perceptions.
-In addition, as a thinking and emotional partner I help to explore their self-potential by stretching personal comfort zones, as well as helping leaders clarify longer-term personal and career goals based on deep exploration and alignment of their personal values.
+My coaching principles centres around partnering with leaders to be grounded in self-awareness and awareness of others’ perceptions.
+In addition, as a thinking and emotional partner help to explore self-potential by stretching personal comfort zones, as well as helping leaders clarify longer-term personal and career goals based on deep exploration and alignment of their personal values.

 The biggest challenge has been unlearning some of the habits that one develops through a corporate career.
-However, at the same time, I’ve tapped into the over 25 years of commercial experience to partner with clients through a self-exploratory process that leverages their own experience and skills to help enable their personal growth.
+However, at the same time tap into the over 25 years of commercial experience to partner with clients through a self-exploratory process that leverages their own experience and skills to help enable their personal growth.

 Helping clients align their “doing” with their “being”, and observing them gain clarity for themselves through the engagement process.